Watch our video on moving average forecasting and how ema's work.

 Moving average forecasting is used in all types of trade strategies.
 As a result, moving averages find support and resistance levels and calculate a stop percentage.
 They can even find a profit target during an intraday scalp, hold, and swing trade.

 Hence, proper use of moving averages can offer the trader portfolio protection; by perhaps staying out of a trade.
-You can even protect profits; by perhaps remaining in a trade until a more profitable exit is shown (learn how to swing trade stocks in our free courses).
+You can even protect profits; by perhaps remaining in a trade until a more profitable exit is shown.

 Let's take a look at how we can use the simple moving average in moving average forecasting.
 In the formula for an SMA, the oldest candle of data drops away and the newest candle of data takes its place.